-Friends Creek Conservation Area in Cisco, IL
+Things to Do at Friends Creek Conservation Area

 Camp at Friends Creek

 Take a break from it all without breaking your wallet by camping at Friends Creek Conservation Area.
 Pitch a tent and spend a night under the stars or hook up your camper to one of the electric sites.
 Friends Creek Campground is a quiet place to relax, explore nature, and spend time with family and friends.
 Open May 1 – November 1.

 Campground includes electric and non-electric sites, showers, flush toilets, and a dump station.

 Daily fees for electric sites are $17 for Macon County residents and $20 for non-residents.
 Non-electric sites are $10 for Macon County residents and $12 for non-residents.
 A large group campsite is also available for $25/night for up to 25 people, and $1/night for each additional person up to 60.
 There is a $5 non-refundable reservation fee for all campsites.

 - Complete campground information and rules.

 - Reserve your campsite by calling 217-423-7708 (Monday-Friday, 8am-5pm).
 There is a $5 non-refundable reservation fee.

 Friends Creek Campground’s GPS Coordinates are 40.029688 N, 88.781583 W [get directions]

 Three nature trails provide great hiking through the area.
-Follow the Friends Creek Trail for a short, self-guided hike along the creek near the picnic area.
+Follow the Friends Creek Trail for a short, self-guided walk along the creek near the picnic area.
 The Sun Trail threads its way through floodplain, oak-hickory forest, and across the rolling hillside of a large meadow.
 For a walk through cool, shade-filled woods, try the Woodland Trail.

 Historic Bethel School

-Naturalists are available to provide public programs such as interpretive hikes, aquatic studies, annual astronomy adventures, and historical tours.
+Naturalists are available to provide public programs such as interpretive hikes, aquatic studies, astronomy adventures, and historical tours.
 Call 217-423-7708 for more information.